 Bond mutual funds are categorized according to the primary objective of the fund, which means the category will describe the types of bonds held in the portfolio.
 Bond funds can be comprised of several types of bonds, such as corporate or government, and then further defined by time period to maturity, such as short-term (less than three years), intermediate-term (three to 10 years) and long-term (10 years or more).

 The name of a bond fund often gives you a clue about its objective and thus its holdings.
 For example, if you are considering buying shares of a bond mutual fund named "XYZ Intermediate-term Corporate High Yield Bond," it means the portfolio consists primarily of corporate bonds with terms to maturity of three to 10 years.
 High yield bonds, also known as junk bonds, tend to pay higher interest, but carry more default risk, which means the company issuing the bond may have a questionable credit-paying capacity.

 Beginners are wise to avoid junk bonds and seek intermediate-term bond funds that are well-diversified and low in expenses.

 The most basic, low-cost and diversified mutual funds are index funds.
 An index, with regard to investing, is a statistical sampling of securities that represent a defined segment of the market.
 In different words, if you want to get broad exposure to a large and diverse selection of bonds in one investment, you can use a bond index fund.

-For the broadest exposure to the bond market, use a total bond market index fund.
-The "total bond market index" usually refers to Barclay's Aggregate Bond Index, also known as the BarCap Aggregate, which is a broad bond index covering most U.S. traded bonds and some foreign bonds traded in the U.S.
+For the broadest exposure to the bond market, use a total bond market index fund like Bloomberg U.S. Aggregate Index.
+Previously known as the BarCap Aggregate, it is a broad bond index covering most U.S. traded bonds.